 The podcasting gear was looking like it might become an issue before we left.
 I was considering all kinds of additions.
 Boom arms and spoffles, soundproof panels and a whole wish list of goodies.
 The looming trip nipped all this in the bud.
 I was and am again using an old lab stand as a mic holder when I need to have the mic high as in google Hangouts.
 I like to have the mic in the top right corner of that image.
 I can speak to this at the right angle while still maintaining eye contact with the camera.

 For audio production I use three options: 1, hand held; 2, mini tripod and 3, the lab stand.
 That being said, number 2 option is the usual one I use.

 This fits into a 20 litre backpack which takes my 11.6 inch laptop.
 All this is ideal for carry on luggage, if I’m or you are travelling.
 When unpacked you can see from pic 2 how much was fitted into the pencil case.

 The key component is, of course, the Zoom H2n digital audio recorder.
-This works as a direct to drive mic for things like Hangouts or can be a direct feed into an editor like Audacity or GarageBand.
+This works as a direct to drive mic for things like Zoom or can be a direct feed into an editor like Audacity/GarageBand or Hindenburg.
 Equally it can serve as a stand alone device.
 I usually use it as a stand alone.
 That way I have a copy of the audio on the SD card if the laptop file becomes corrupted or I just want to restart the editing process.